 But it’s hard.
 You have to learn to love them.
 It’s not always an instant thing, much like any relationship we have, it takes time and work to make things great.

 What I have now with Isabelle is mostly amazing.
-I’d be lying if I said things were perfect now, but they’re certainly better than they were back then.
-She’s currently almost 9 months old, and I still have days where I don’t feel like I love her.
+I’d be lying if I said things were perfect, but they’re certainly better than they were back then.
+I still have days where I don’t feel like I love her.
 I want to, I really do, but there’s a part of my brain that’s afraid of loving her in case she gets taken away.
 That and there’s a part of me that feels like I don’t deserve this.
 I’m partly responsible for someone being without their child (long story), so why I should I have one myself?

 If you are suffering from this, just know that there are people out there willing and able to help you.
 Don’t be afraid to ask for it, this depression isn’t you, and it’s OK to admit you’re not coping.
 Talking about this made me feel a lot better, and even today keeping that open dialogue with my wife keeps everything in check.